EurekaTesla/ADT-GAN/1.DCGAN/DCGAN_CelebA/README.md

 ## Preparation and configuation

+# Assume that you have ccollect images and put them to any directory as mentioned in the README.md of the root directory

 You may change the number of iteration  **Iteration** in **config.py**.
 You may also set one or more absolute passes.
 You may change directory path **Train_dirs** in **config.py**.